 Tories face outrage over Covid lockdown party video

-Relatives of those who died during the pandemic vent their fury at video – a legacy of Boris Johnson’s chaotic tenure that only leaves more trouble for Rishi Sunak
+Relatives of those who died during the pandemic vent their fury at video – a legacy of Johnson’s chaotic tenure

-The Conservatives are facing fresh outrage following the release of video showing revellers partying at Tory headquarters during Covid-19 lockdown.
+The Conservative Party is facing fresh outrage following the release of video showing people partying at its headquarters during lockdown.
 The video shows attendees drinking, dancing and appearing to joke about Covid restrictions at a time when indoor socialising was banned.

-Two of those at the party, thrown in the basement of Conservative Campaign Headquarters (CCHQ) in London in December 2020, were in Boris Johnson’s resignation honnours list – with the legacy of the former prime minister’s chaotic tenure still hanging over his successor Rishi Sunak.
-The Metropolitan Police said on Sunday that the force was "aware of the footage” – published by The Mirror – and are “considering it".
+Two of those at the party, held in the basement of Conservative Campaign Headquarters (CCHQ) in London in December 2020, were in Boris Johnson’s resignation honours list.
+The Metropolitan Police said on Sunday that the force was “aware of the footage” – published by The Mirror – and are “considering it”.

 Ms Carney, a TV and theatre director, waited with him in hospital in April where it took nine hours for him to get a bed, describing scenes there similar to a “warzone”, with NHS staff desperately “scrambling” to save lives.
 Ms Carney later caught Covid and then a secondary infection, so she was isolating in their garden annexe when she received a call from the hospital, telling her he had died.